ansin218/hugo-blog/content/travelogue/montenegro/best-places-to-visit-in-montenegro.md

 ## Kotor

-<a href = "https://www.kanchalonka.com/" target = "_blank">My friend</a> and I stayed chose Kotor as our base and we had no regrets.
+<a href = "https://www.kanchalonka.com/" target = "_blank">My friend</a> and I chose Kotor as our base and we had no regrets.
 This was the view from our apartment located at the Skaljari area, about 15 minute walk from the old town.

 <img src = "https://images2.imgbox.com/a7/00/gZO17YDR_o.jpg" alt = "Apartment in Kotor" width = "90%" />